-Kimana Sanctuary, at the easternmost part of the Kimana Corridor, was one of the first community-owned and run wildlife conservancies in East Africa.
+Kimana Sanctuary, at the easternmost part of the Kimana Corridor, was one of the first communityowned and run wildlife conservancies in East Africa.
 After years of mismanagement, at the request of the community, Big Life took over management in 2017.
 With support from the Sheldrick Wildlife Trust and D.N.
 Batten Foundation, Big Life set about getting the Sanctuary back on its feet.
 It now acts as an important dispersal area for many wildlife moving to and from Amboseli National Park.
-A partnership with Angama will increase the tourism revenue, allowing the Sanctuary to become self-sufficient, simultaneously covering the costs of its protection and increasing income to its landowners.
+And more recently, an exciting new partnership with Angama will increase the tourism revenue, allowing the Sanctuary to become self-sufficient, simultaneously covering the costs of its protection and increasing income to its landowners.